PlayaLink/quality-assurance-tool/README.md

 ### Logging a New Product

-1. Click "Log Product" from the navigation or home page
+1. Click "Create Product" from the navigation or home page
 2. Fill in the required fields:
    - **SKU**: Product SKU (required)
    - **Serial Number**: Product serial number (required)